-How to Block Lost or Stolen AirPods from Being Used
+Can You Block Lost or Stolen AirPods from Getting Used?

 What Should You Do If Your AirPods Are Lost or Stolen?

-Now, these options don’t work if your AirPods get stolen, unless the person hasn’t reset them to their iCloud account and it is still running under yours.
+Unfortunately, the website or app to find your AirPods doesn’t work when someone steals them unless they haven’t reset them to their iCloud account yet.
 If you think that your AirPods got stolen, you better act fast!
 You may get lucky and still have the AirPods connected to your iCloud account.
-Otherwise, there is nothing you can do unless you simply lost them.
+Otherwise, there is nothing you can do unless you misplaced them.

-In theory, this may sound complicated, so let’s get to the application of this app.
+In theory, this process sounds complicated, so let’s get to the application of this app.

-- Visit the iCloud.com website on your computer and log in to your account linked to your AirPods.
+- Log in to the Apple account that is linked to your AirPods.

-- The “Find my iPhone” feature will initiate a search process.
+- The page will say that all devices are offline unless you actually own an iPhone and it’s on.
 Click on the “All Devices” tab and choose “AirPods.”

 - If the search is successful, you’ll see your AirPods pinpointed on the map.
-They’ll appear as a green dot if online, i.e., connected to your iPad or iPhone.
+They’ll appear as a green dot when online, i.e., connected to your iPad or iPhone.
 The gray dot means they are offline or can’t be found.
-We’ll get to that later.

 - Assuming your AirPods are found (green dot), click on the dot.
 Next, click on the “I” button on the window that pops up.